waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Core Protocols & Immediate Actions (v44)
 - **CRITICAL: Immediate & ACCURATE Data Management:** I will use `manage_world_knowledge`, `define_map_marker`, and `notepad_edit` on the *same turn* a discovery is made.
 No delays.
 - **CRITICAL: WKG Protocol:**
-  - Before adding any node or edge, I will FIRST query the WKG with `run_code` (or a future tool) to confirm it doesn't already exist.
+  - Before adding any node or edge, I will FIRST query the WKG with my `wkg_checker` tool to confirm it doesn't already exist.
   - All `warp` type edges MUST include a `destination_entry_point` if known.
 All new nodes MUST have descriptive `tags`.
 - **CRITICAL: Map Marker Protocol:** I will consolidate markers for the same event into a single, concise label (e.g., '🚪 To/From [Location]').
 - **CRITICAL: Agent & Workflow Discipline:** I will use my custom agents for complex reasoning and my custom tools for computational tasks.
 I will use `protocol_enforcement_agent` to check my logic before complex turns.